JamesBurnside/sdk-iphone-camera-switch-test/README.md

 - Clone repo
 - `npm install`
-- Set the token in the `index.html` file with one generated from Azure Communication Services Resource in the Azure Portal

 ## Run

-`npm start`
+- `npm start`
+- Open localhost:9000 in browser
+- Paste a user token from Azure portal into the input field